 Medical Innovation Bill

-In our response, we highlight that the Bill does not address the underlying issues of bureaucracy and funding of novel treatments, which are major barriers to medical innovation.
-We also raise our concerns about the lack of provisions in the Bill for any form of follow-up or data collection to consider the effects of innovative treatments, which could lead to some patients continuing to receive untested, ineffective or potentially harmful treatments.
+In our response, we highlighted that the Bill does not address the underlying issues of bureaucracy and funding of novel treatments, which are major barriers to medical innovation.
+We also raised concerns about the lack of provisions in the Bill for any form of follow-up or data collection to consider the effects of innovative treatments, which could lead to some patients continuing to receive untested, ineffective or potentially harmful treatments.

 The Academy has produced the following briefings with partner organisations:

 - Briefing ahead of the House of Commons Second Reading - 6 March 2015

 - Joint statement ahead of the House of Lords Third Reading - 23 January 2015